-The Campaign Company (TCC), a Croydon based independent research and engagement company, was commissioned to recruit, design, facilitate and report back on the work of the Croydon Citizens' Assembly on Climate Change.
+The Campaign Company (TCC), an independent research and engagement company, was commissioned to recruit, design, facilitate and report back on the work of the Croydon Citizens' Assembly on Climate Change.
 This report represents the results of the Assembly's work.